shrishty/CreatingWebApplicationUsingGo/README.md

 mySlice = append(mySlice, 100)

 mySlice  := []float32{14., 15., 16.}
-// if more data gets added, slice has to copy the contents every time new data is added whcih is inefficient fmt.Println(len(mySlice))
+// if more data gets added, slice has to copy the contents every time new data is added which is inefficient fmt.Println(len(mySlice))

 // make takes 2 or three arguments